 - Go through your cherries and remove the bad ones, you don’t really need to preserve those.
 However, if there’s only a small “bad” spot on a cherry, feel free to cut it out and proceed with pitting/freezing.

 - Remove any stems and leaves

-- Wash your cherries thoroughly, use a colander and stir gently with your hands under running water.
+- Wash the cherries thoroughly, use a colander and stir gently with your hands under running water.

 - Use a firm reusable straw or chopsticks to pit your cherries.
-Insert the straw (or chopstick) into che cherry at the stem end – this will push the pit right out and it’s so much faster and easier than cutting each and every cherry open to remove the pits.
+To do this, simply insert the straw (or chopstick) into the cherry at the stem end.
+This will push the pit right out and it’s so much faster and easier than cutting each and every cherry open to remove the pits.

 However you decide to pit your cherries, I highly recommend wearing rubber gloves if you don’t want your hands to look messy for the next 2 days.
 As you can see I had forgotten to buy some, so I’m wearing plastic gloves that didn’t really fit – they still worked!

 How To Freeze Cherries – Step By Step